markokrizan/merlin-react-test/README.md

 2. When I click a ticket's title, a modal should appear containing it's title, description, acceptance criteria and estimate.
 Please do not use a component library to build the modal.

 3. When I click the '+' button on a column, a modal should appear with a form, allowing me to create a new ticket.
+Validation should fail if the ticket title is not unique, and I should not be able to submit.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).